 Picture the scene – stunning landscapes rushing past your window as you tuck into some fine food, the sound of a train horn blasts out and echoes in the vast distance.
 Since the times of the classic Orient Express, train journeys have been synonymous with opulent travel.
 Luckily, nowadays train journeys are much more affordable, and also ideal for solos.
 You can meet others in the dining cart and there are also rail holidays for solos too.

-Whether you decide to opt for tailor made rail holidays or travel independently, here are some great rail journeys to inspire you:
+Whether you decide to opt for a rail holiday or travel independently, here are some great rail journeys to inspire you:

-You can choose to travel eastbound or westbound but if you want to meet more Westerners then head east.
-A second class cabin consists of 4 ‘beds’ or opt for first class which is 2-berth.
+You can travel eastbound or westbound, but if you want to meet more Westerners, head east.
+A second class cabin consists of 4 ‘beds’ or opt for first-class which is 2-berth.
 It operates all year round

 The Trans Mongolian

-Not as well known as the Trans Siberian, the Trans Mongolian begins in Russia and runs to Beijng in China.
-It’s easy to jump aboard in Beijing and travel down to Ullanbaatar in Mongolia.
+Not as well known as the Trans Siberian, the Trans Mongolian begins in Russia and runs to Beijing in China.
+It’s easy to jump aboard in Beijing and travel down to Ulaanbaatar in Mongolia.
 The train passes by the Ural Mountains, the Mongolian Steppes and the Gobi Desert so expect to be waking up to stunning scenery.

 The journey from Beijing to Mongolia takes two days or you can add on other rail connections to extend your journey.
 Seat 61 is a great resource to check ongoing journeys.